Nalan Xingde: Character

 Nalan was born with great talent in literature.
-Though his supernormal background has paved the way for his political career, it also controlled his freedom.
-So in Nalan's mind, he is tired of his position, freedom is the pursuit of his life.
-Coming from a rich family, Nalan does not value the material comforts, literature is his favorite.
-His dear wife's death made him painful and pessimistic, and intensified his eagerness to get close to nature.
+Though his supernormal background paved the way for his political career, it also controlled his freedom.
+So in Nalan's mind, he was tired of his position, and freedom was the pursuit of his life.
+Coming from a rich family, Nalan did not value the material comforts, and literature was his favorite.
+His dear wife's death made him feel pained and pessimistic, and intensified his eagerness to get close to nature.